Sage-Bionetworks/genie-bpc-pipeline/scripts/synth/README.md

 # Synthetic BPC data for pipeline testing

 ## Overview
-Creates synthetic REDCap datasets for six cohorts using REDCap data dictionaries.
+Creates synthetic REDCap datasets for six cohorts using REDCap data dictionaries used in the GENIE BioPharma Collaborative (BPC) project.
 These datasets are then uncoded and merged by cohort.
-Finally, the uncoded cohort datasets are uploaded to Synapse tables.
+Finally, the uncoded cohort datasets are imported to Synapse tables.

 ## Installation